eonist/eonist.github.io/_posts/2019-06-19-UI-testing-framework.md

 My notes on setting up a UI-testing-framework<!--more-->

+⚠️️ This is now outdated ⚠️️ See the bottom section regarding doing this with SPM. ⚠️️

 > This is for carthage, but can easily be done with SPM

 ## 100% Carthage .framework support